AlexGalhardo/alexgalhardo/README.md

 [Askedly.com](https://askedly.com)
    - A social network for paid questions and answers.
    - Here, you can ask public, private, or anonymous questions to people you're interested in — whether you're looking for advice, knowledge sharing, or just out of curiosity.
 Using Stripe.
-   - Tech Stack: NextJS v15 app router, TypeScript, TailwindCSS, Vercel, PostgreSQL, Github Actions, Resend, React-Email, PrismaORM, Zod, BiomeJS, React-Query, AbacatePay, Shadcn-UI, Google Tools, Microsoft Clarity
+   - Tech Stack: NextJS v15 app router, TypeScript, TailwindCSS, Vercel, PostgreSQL, Github Actions, Resend, React-Email, PrismaORM, Zod, BiomeJS, React-Query, Shadcn-UI, Google Tools, Microsoft Clarity

 [Prompt-Dude.com](https://prompt-dude.com)
    - A simple blog focused on Generative Engine Optimization (GEO), Answer Engine Optimization (AEO), SEO and SERP otimization using Artificial Intelligence content creation focused on teaching and talking about Prompt Engineering techniques and general A.I topics.